Annual Plant Exchange

 If you know the name of your plant, check the RHS Plant Finder and if it has two or fewer suppliers listed then it qualifies for the Plant Exchange.
 Do contact your local exchange coordinator if you are not sure about the plant or can't find it listed.

-What do I do with any plants I get?
+What do I do with plants I receive?

 Plant health and passporting